kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 - Reduces total amount of resource data needed to manage policies:
   - Params can be shared across multiple policies instead of copied.
-Multiple policies can be enforce different aspects of a "no external connections", for example, but can all share the configuration.
+Multiple policies can be enforcing different aspects of a "no external connections", for example, but can all share the configuration.
   - Policies can be configured in different ways for different use cases without having to copy the policy definition.